laminas-api-tools/api-tools-http-cache/README.md

 ##### Key: `<cache-header-value>`

 The value for the cache header.
-As a rule of thumb, avoid as much as possible using anonymous functions since it prevent you from caching your configuration.
+As a rule of thumb, avoid as much as possible using anonymous functions since it prevents you from caching your configuration.

 ##### Key: `override`